peterszabo77/microarray_analysis_2/README.md

 # microarray analysis - survival analysis

-microarray_surv_a: Implementation of a survival analysis using CEL microarray datasets and clinical data
+microarray_surv_a.R: Implementation of a survival analysis using CEL microarray datasets and clinical data

 (datasets not attached)